TechsCode-Team/InsaneSpawnersWiki/overview/index.md

 # Welcome!
-Welcome to the Wiki page of **Insane Shops**, where you can find all the information and documentation.
+Welcome to the Wiki page of **Insane Spawners**, where you can find all the information and documentation.
 You can navigate the wiki using the sidebar on the right.
 <br>

 ## Contact